jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

         attr("aria-controls", isOpened.data.map { if (it) "disclosure" else null })
         //                                                                  ^^^^
-        //      make whole attribute disappear if disclosure-div is not rendered }
+        //                 attribute disappears if disclosure-div is not rendered }

     isOpened.data.render {